Christopher-Karvelis/Simple-FPS-game-in-Unity/README.md

 ## Start of the game
 - The game starts with a starting menu which waits for the user to give a value N (greater than 1 for the game to make sense).
-When the user gives a value and presses the Enter button on the main keyboard and not the numpad (Input.GetKeyDown("return")) then a terain of  N*N cubes is created.
+When the user gives a value and presses enter a terain of  N*N cubes is created.

-- Player begins with 100 points and 4 lives
+- Player begins with 100 points and 4 lives.

 ## Basic Functions
 The player can gather cubes and cylinders and start building in order to climb in to higher levels.
 If player falls from level N or spend all his points he looses 1 life.